trustgraph-ai/trustgraph/README.md

 </div>

-# Eliminate AI Hallucinations with Private Knowledge Bases
+# Data Preparation as the Foundation for AI Accuracy

 Build accurate, trustworthy AI agents powered by your own private data.
 TrustGraph connects your documents, databases, tools, and agents into a unified knowledge graph with precise retrieval, full observability, and deploy-anywhere control.